lilynoel/T3A2-A/README.md

 Developer Team: PJ & Lily Noël

 ## R1.
 Description
-Bone & Biscuit is a consumer driven review site for popular dog food brands.
+Bone & Biscuit is an online store for a local canine bakery specializing in baked biscuits and treats for dogs.

 #### Purpose
-The purpose of this application is to provide a space for dog owners to both seek out and contribute to a public review and rating system for dog food based on their own experiences.
+- The purpose of this application is to provide a service for dog owners to both seek out and place an order for artisan dog treats.

 <!--